Kingxukai/linux/Documentation/scsi/arcmsr_spec.rst

 	================  =============================================

 GUI_SET_MODEL
-	Set the model name of the controller
+	Set the woke model name of the woke controller

 	================  =============================================
 	byte 0,1          length